-The State recognized \$4.4 million in governmental activities as claims and judgment liabilities for pending litigation settlements estimated to be probable as of June 30, 2023.
+The State recognized \$1.7 million in governmental activities as claims and judgment liabilities for pending litigation settlements estimated to be probable as of June 30, 2024.
 Additionally, the State is a defendant in various suits involving contract/construction claims, tax refunds claims, allegations of wrongful discharge and/or other employment-related claims, use of excessive force, civil rights violations, automobile accident claims and abandoned property claims as further described below.
-Although the State believes it has valid defenses to all such actions listed above, the State has identified a potential aggregate exposure, which could exceed \$343 million.
+Although the State believes it has valid defenses to all such actions listed above, the State has identified a potential aggregate exposure, which could exceed \$102.3 million.

-On February 28, 2024, the United States Supreme Court decided in the liability phase in original actions that certain official check products issued by one holder should escheat based on place of purchase under a federal statute, rejecting arguments advanced by Delaware.
-The Supreme Court has remanded the matter for further proceedings regarding the scope and application of damages.
-Settlement discussions in this matter are ongoing among the parties.
-Full resolution of the damages phase is likely at least six months away, and potentially longer.
-Delaware's potential liability, if any, may be in excess of \$300 million.
+On February 28, 2023, the United States Supreme Court decided in the liability phase in original actions that certain official check products issued by one holder should escheat based on place of purchase under a federal statute, rejecting arguments advanced by Delaware.
+On August 28, 2024, Delaware and the thirty (30) defendant states announced a settlement agreement that ended the litigation.
+Delaware's potential liability, if any, may be between \$60 and \$106 million.

-Two actions are pending in the U.S. District Court for the District of Delaware, and one action is on appeal in the Third Circuit Court of Appeals.
-In one of the District Court actions and one action on appeal to the Third Circuit, plaintiffs have asserted federal constitutional violations by the State and are seeking declaratory judgments regarding the State's unclaimed property enforcement powers and payment of claims related to unclaimed property.
+Two actions are pending in the U.S. District Court for the District of Delaware and one in the Delaware Court of Chancery, where plaintiffs have asserted federal and state constitutional violations by the State and are seeking judgments regarding the State's unclaimed property enforcement powers and payment of claims related to unclaimed property.
 These actions create no immediate and certain financial exposure to the State, other than the costs of litigation.